f12-lab/self-hosting-with-ionos/README.md

     SHELL
 ```

-We need to add the path of the index.html inside the virtual host
+We need to add the path of the index.html inside the virtual host.

 ```apacheconf
 <VirtualHost *:80>